Pardoned Kentucky man faces new federal charges in slaying - WTMJ

 Baker was scheduled to make an initial court appearance Tuesday in London, Kentucky.
 He was arrested by U.S. Marshals and booked into the Laurel County Correctional Center on Monday.

+In bringing the federal charges, authorities pointed to the “dual sovereignty doctrine,” which allows state and federal officials to prosecute the same defendant for the same actions without infringing on double jeopardy protections, said law professors at the University of Louisville and the University of Kentucky.

-His pardon was among hundreds Bevin issued in the time between his electoral defeat in November 2019 and his final day in office a month later.
-It drew widespread attention because Baker’s relatives had held a fundraiser for the Republican governor in 2018.
+Baker’s pardon was among hundreds Bevin issued in the time between his electoral defeat in November 2019 and his final day in office a month later.
+It drew widespread attention after the Courier Journal reported that Baker’s family held a fundraiser at their home for Bevin in 2018 and that another GOP donor who gave thousands to Bevin urged the former governor to pardon Baker.

+Bevin wrote in his pardoning order that Baker’s drug addictions led him to fall in with the wrong people and that the evidence against Baker was “sketchy at best.”

 “I did not kill Donald Mills and my family did not pay for my release,” he said.